The Rhythm Sequencer module focuses on the creation of rhythmical patterns.

 FALL sets the velocities in decreasing order to create a decrescendo effect.

-TIDY sets the velocities to reflect the rules that determine the actual velocity output as described in the Rhythm Sequencer Operation section.
+TIDY sets the velocity bars to reflect the rules that determine the actual velocity output as described in the Rhythm Sequencer Operation section.

 The lowest row of buttons affect both gates and velocities and let you perform useful operations on the entire pattern.